CodingAbdullah/ethereum-hooks/README.md

 - Alchemy
 - CoinGecko
 - Etherscan
+- Opensea
 - Moralis
-- Opensea

 ## Sections

-The hooks covered several areas of the Ethereum blockchain and can be used for Layer Two chains as well.
+The hooks cover several areas of the Ethereum blockchain and can be used for Layer Two chains as well.
 A list of what chains are supported will be provided later (also supported by a custom data type).

 The following table highlights what is covered:

 <table>
     <tr>
+        <th>ENS</th>
         <th>ERC20</th>
         <th>ERC721</th>
-        <th>ENS</th>
         <th>Gas</th>
         <th>Prices</th>
     <tr>